bwang1008/TMCompiler/README.md

 However, I find that the statement "for any given C++ program, I can build an equivalent Turing Machine that computes the same thing" is much more incredulous than the statement "I can write a C++ program that can simulate a Turing Machine".
 This project serves to demonstrate a watered-down version of the first statement by constructing an explicit multi-tape Turing Machine from a given program written in a restricted subset of C++.

-The current project version is 1.0.
+The current project version is version 0.0.0.

 ## Installation
 1. This project is meant to run through command-line on a Linux or Mac machine (sorry Windows!).
 Ensure you have the following installed: git, CMake, Make, and a C++ compiler.
 You can check this through `git --version`, `cmake --version`, `make --version`, and `g++ --version` (if you use `g++`).